SilasMarvin/lsp-ai/README.md

     - LSP-AI supports any editor that adheres to the Language Server Protocol (LSP), ensuring that a wide range of editors can leverage the AI capabilities provided by LSP-AI.

 5. **Flexible LLM Backend Support**:
-    - Currently, LSP-AI supports llama.cpp, OpenAI-compatible APIs, and Anthropic-compatible APIs, giving developers the flexibility to choose their preferred backend.
+    - Currently, LSP-AI supports llama.cpp, OpenAI-compatible APIs, Anthropic-compatible APIs and Mistral AI FIM-compatible APIs, giving developers the flexibility to choose their preferred backend.
 This list will soon grow.

 6. **Future-Ready**:
     - LSP-AI is committed to staying updated with the latest advancements in LLM-driven software development.

 # Roadmap

+There is so much to do for this project and incredible new research and tools coming out everyday.
+Below is a list of some ideas for what we want to add next, but we welcome any contributions and discussion around prioritizing new features.

-- Implement semantic search-powered context building
+- Implement semantic search-powered context building (This could be incredibly cool and powerful)
 - Support for additional backends like [llamafile](https://github.com/Mozilla-Ocho/llamafile)
 - Exploration of agent-based systems